lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 During stake migration from CMv1 to CMv2, and in other cases after the migration is finished:

-- Source consolidation validators **must not** be selected for exit by VEO; otherwise, exit requests would be wasted on validators that are already about to be consolidated.
+- Source consolidation validators **should not** be selected for exit by VEO; otherwise, exit requests would be wasted on validators that are already about to be consolidated.
-- Target validators **may** be selected by VEO, but VEO should take into account the balances of their associated consolidation source validators, since those balances will be consolidated into the target validator.
+- Target validators **can** be selected by VEO, but VEO should take into account the balances of their associated consolidation source validators, since those balances will be consolidated into the target validator.

-VEBO should inspect the `PendingConsolidation` queue to differentiate exit requests from consolidation requests when calculating the required ETH withdrawal amount.
+It is expected that VEBO would inspect the `PendingConsolidation` queue to differentiate exit requests from consolidation requests when calculating the required ETH withdrawal amount.

 #### CMv2 Meta Registry and CMv1 Operator Balances